AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 In order to get acquainted with our system, we recommend you first submit a test controller (random actions).
 Follow these simple steps:
 1. Sign-up to AICrowd here https://www.aicrowd.com/participants/sign_in (use github or sign up at the bottom).
-Let’s say your username is aicrowd-username
+Let’s say your username is `aicrowd-username`
 2. Create a private repository at https://gitlab.aicrowd.com/.
-Let’s call it neurips2019-learn-to-move
+Let's call it `neurips2019-learn-to-move`
 3. Create an SSH key on your local machine and add it to crowdAI gitlab as described here https://docs.gitlab.com/ee/ssh/README.html#generating-a-new-ssh-key-pair
 4. Run the following bash commands:
 ```sh